 - Full Microsoft XDR (E5 or Defender Suite)

-- Third-party EDR on critical assets (double layer)
+- Third-party EDR on critical assets (two-tier)

 - In-house SOC with tier 2/3 analyst